 If your child has a cold, but is eating well and acting normal, you may bring him or her to class.
-The pool chemicals meet the highest health and safety standards, and the humidity in the air will be beneficial to their respiratory system.
-Please do not bring a child who has a fever, is not eating, or shows signs of bacterial infection.
+The pool chemicals meet the highest health and safety standards, and the humidity in the air will be beneficial to all respiratory systems.
+Please do not bring a child who has a fever, has diarrhea, or shows signs of bacterial infection.

 What if my child cries?

-Let us start by saying that it is completely normal for a child to cry during their first swim lesson(s).
+It is completely normal for a child to cry during his/her first swim lesson(s).
 Consider the child’s perspective—they are in a strange environment in the care of an unfamiliar instructor.
 That said, we train our teachers to try to understand the nature of a child’s fear.
-The instructor will then work to gain the trust of the child, in part by acknowledging their fear and helping them to work through it.
+The instructor will work to gain the trust of the child, in part by acknowledging their fear and helping them to work through it.
 Often, a simple reassurance makes all the difference.

-As a parent, the best thing you can do for your child is to keep bringing them to swim class.
-Continuing to do so sends the message to your child that you, as their primary caregiver, approve and trust in this new activity, in turn, helping them to better adjust and overcome their fear.
+As a parent, the best thing you can do for your child is to keep bringing him/her to swim class.
+Continuing to do so sends the message to your child that you, as their primary caregiver, approve and trust in this new activity.
+This will go a long way towards helping him/her to better adjust and overcome any fear.
 Please consider that delaying or avoiding swim lessons may serve to reinforce your child’s fear and create a situation that is more difficult to overcome.

 The next best thing is to praise them for their participation in class.
-We are going to tell them how brave and what a big boy or girl they are, but we are certain that these compliments will have a greater impact coming from you!
+We are going to tell them how brave they are, but we are certain that these compliments will have a greater impact coming from you!

 At what age should my child begin lessons?

-In accordance with guidelines set forth by both the United States Swim School Association, we believe that children are ready to begin swim lessons at any time after they have reached six months of age.
+In accordance with guidelines set forth by both the United States Swim School Association and the America Academy of Pediatrics, we believe that children are ready to begin swim lessons at any time after they have reached six months of age.
 The earlier a child is enrolled into a learn-to-swim program, the better.
 We find that young children who begin swim classes before they reach one year of age, generally accept the water more readily than older children.